maximtop/webextensions/proposals/declarative-cosmetic.md

 #### How many cosmetic rules are there?

-Hiding rules are one of the most popular rule types - for example, AdGuard's basic filter contains 98500 rules, 24800 of which are hiding rules.
+Element hiding rules are one of the most popular rule types - for example, AdGuard's basic filter contains 98500 rules, 24800 of which are element hiding rules.

 CSS rules and scriptlets are less common.
 However, they are still very popular among filter developers, especially in some difficult cases.
 Scriptlet rules make up 3000 rules and cosmetic CSS rules make up 1500 rules.